elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 During salt deployment [elife-poa-xml-generation is cloned]( https://github.com/elifesciences/elife-builder/blob/d0f15aaea37fd953de421c2c84333286078e2823/salt/salt/elife-bot/init.sls#L99) is brought into the same directory structure as the bot-code.
 The [elife-poa-xml-generation repo](https://github.com/elifesciences/elife-poa-xml-generation) has many functions that are used throughout, e.g. [here](https://github.com/elifesciences/elife-bot/blob/master/activity/activity_PackagePOA.py#L478).

+We may decide to integrate with the [elife api](https://github.com/elifesciences/elife-api-documentation)

 #### Configuration

 As a result of bringing in the [elife-poa-xml-generation repo](https://github.com/elifesciences/elife-poa-xml-generation) repo there are a number of locations where bot settings can be found.
 Settings can be used to configure ftp credentials, the names of s3 buckets, times for cron jobs, and a number of other configurables.
-A summary of these are:x:
+A summary of these are:

 - elife-bot settings
   the most natural home for settings for the project, for the master branch this is configured via salt.
 - cronfile for the bot
   this starts the main python processes that are responsible for interacting with amazon SWF.
 For the master branch this is set via salt
 - cron.py & cron starters
   some specific workflows are tied to starting at specific times of the hour, and those times and workflows are laid out in cron.py and in the associated starter files.
 - elife-poa-xml-generation
   some functions are called from the elif -poa-xml-generation repo, and that repo contains it's own settings file.
 For example ftp credentials for pubmed are set here, rather than in the main bot settings file.
 - inline
   some functions have settings hardwired in them, I've attempted to call out where that happens in the documentation that follows.

 # Cron.py and the control flow

 Cron.py is set to run by a cron script every *TBD* minutes.
 It runs it's main function `run_cron` which will invoke a starter process, if certain conditions are met at the given moment in time that cron.py is run.
 These starter processes in turn invoke workflows that themselves invoke activities.
 When each workflow and activity is begun a set of equivlant named workflows and activities are created in Amazon Simple Work Flow (SWF), and SWF is responsible for tracking ongoing workflows and activities, and tracking completion.
 History of activities tends to be written to an Amazon Simple DB instance.